GodstimeNwabue/assignments/Readme.md

 Also check out the hosted page for `week3-b` on [form](https://replit.com/@GodstimeNwabue/Registrationpage?v=1)

-## Please note

-Week3 is for a simple static portfoli page
+## Week3 is for a simple static portfoli page

 Build a simple HTML & CSS-driven website with a few linked pages and styled content.